telerik/winforms-docs/chat/chat-items/messages.md

 ## ChatOverlayMessage

 A **ChatOverlayMessage** represents a **ChatMessage** that displays an [overlay element]() either as a popup, or over the messages container.
 It requires some action by the user, e.g. pick a date or select an item.
-Once the action is performed, a message is inserted in the chat view .
+Once the action is performed, a message is inserted in the chat view.

 >caption Figure 6: ChatOverlayMessage